 To test that hypothesis out, I ordered a $20 100-listener report on the same song from Audiokite, out of my own pocket.
 This time I chose the “Pop” category:

 Sad to say, the results are virtually identical.
 In the immortal words of Depeche Mode, people are people.
 That two reports could match so closely across two different genre targets says a lot about Audiokite’s consistency, and though I’m loathe to admit it, my song.

 Market research can be helpful if you know what you’re looking for, and recognize the limitations of each platform.
 If you submit works-in-progress, and are willing to tweak them based on listener feedback, even better.

 As for me, I’m going to continue running all my works-in-progress through Audiokite.
-With the AK-PASSIVEPROMOTION discount code, it’s by far the best bang for your buck.
-It’s ridiculous that I can get 100 electronic music fans to listen to and comment on a song for $14.
+It’s by far the best bang for your buck.

 Have you tried SoundOut, TuneCore Track Smarts, ReverbNation Crowd Review, AudioKite, or Music Xray?
 What do you think?
 How do you use the reports?
 Let’s talk about it in the comments!